 - Right-click the Windows Live Essentials 2011 update and select the Hide option.
 This will disable and prevent the system to nagging you to update WLM2009

 Tags: chat, hack, Microsoft

-- windows live messenger disable update
+- how to update windows live mail disable

-- how to disable windows live messenger update
+- how to update windows live messenger

 - How to Change and Use Timezone (Tzutil) in Windows 7